 Wastewater Management Programs

-Septic system maintenance and wastewater treatment programs are in progress.Read More
+Addressing wastewater treatment facilities and septic systems are in progress.Read More

 - We have incentivized over 400 Teton County property owners to maintain their septic systems with the Septic Maintenance Cost-Share program.

 - In cooperation with the Teton Conservation District and Teton County, we have completed mapping of septic systems and sewer infrastructure in Teton County, an important part of wastewater planning.

 - We have successfully petitioned Teton County to add wastewater treatment plant bio-solid recycling to the latest competitive bid for composting services.

 - We are exploring the creation of an Aquifer Protection Overlay for Teton County that will identify aquifers susceptible to nutrient pollution and guide future development and waste treatment methods.

 Our BMP's and Trout Friendly Lawns programs are combatting fertilizer pollution.Read More